 It is the group’s constitution that determines whether or not it is a charity, not registration with the Charity Commission.
 Your group may be subject to charity law and charity taxation rules even if it is not a registered charity.

 Under charity law, charities are permitted to trade.
-Charity trade is divided into three types:
+Charity trading is divided into three types:

 Primary purpose trading contributes directly to one or more of the objects of a charity as set out in its governing document.
 For example, if your charity aims is to educate, charging course fees is regarded as primary purpose trading.